Capoeira Angola: Reform and legalization of capoeira

 Since the early 20th century, many teachers tried to bring capoeira back into the legal framework.
 After several attempts to codify the street version of capoeira from Rio, mestre Bimba from Salvador reformed Bahian capoeira and codified it into regional style.

 In early 1930s, Mestre Bimba developed systematic training method for capoeira, including kicks from other martial arts.
 He called it Luta Regional Baiana (regional Bahian fight), because capoeira was still illegal.
 In 1937, Bimba founded Centro de Cultura Física e Luta Regional, with permission from Salvador's Secretary of Education.
 His work was very well received, and he taught capoeira to the cultural elite of the city.

 By 1940, capoeira finally lost its criminal connotation and was legalized.

 Pastinha's capoeira Angola center

-Capoeira isn't mine, it belongs to the Africans in Brazil.